isabella232/experience-manager-headless-adaptive-forms.en/help/visual-studio-code-extension-for-headless-adaptive-forms.md

 ---
-title: Visual Studio Code extension for Headless Adaptive Forms
+title: Visual Studio Code extension for Headless adaptive forms
-description: Visual Studio Code extension for Headless Adaptive Forms
+description: Visual Studio Code extension for Headless adaptive forms
 keywords: headless, adaptive forms, Visual Studio Code extension
 hide: yes
 exl-id: 11960e91-6c09-48d4-9d57-37537f808cd4
 ---
-# Microsoft Visual Studio Code extension for Headless Adaptive Forms
+# Microsoft Visual Studio Code extension for Headless adaptive forms

-If you use Microsoft® Visual Studio Code as IDE, you can use Adaptive Forms extension for Microsoft Visual Studio Code.
+If you use Microsoft&reg; Visual Studio Code as IDE, you can use Adaptive Forms extension for Microsoft Visual Studio Code.
 The extension:

 * Adds IntelliSense capabilities for Adaptive Forms to Visual Studio Code
-* Helps validate and auto-complete JSON syntax for Headless Adaptive Forms components
+* Helps validate and auto-complete JSON syntax for Headless adaptive forms components
-* Provides a panel to easily navigate the structure for a Headless Adaptive Form
+* Provides a panel to easily navigate the structure for a Headless adaptive form
-* Helps translate a Headless Adaptive Form
+* Helps translate a Headless adaptive form

 <!--

 The extension o easily navigate the structure

-Adobe provides an extension for Microsoft® Visual Studio Code to make it easier for you to navigate structure and develop Headless Adaptive forms in Visual Studio Code.
-The extension adds Adaptive Forms related IntelliSense capabilities and helps auto-complete headless adaptive forms JSON syntax.
-It also adds a panel, titled Forms Tree, to help navigate structure of headless adaptive form.
+Adobe provides an extension for Microsoft&reg; Visual Studio Code to make it easier for you to navigate structure and develop Headless adaptive forms in Visual Studio Code.
+The extension adds Adaptive Forms related IntelliSense capabilities and helps auto-complete Headless adaptive forms JSON syntax.
+It also adds a panel, titled Forms Tree, to help navigate structure of Headless adaptive form.

 -->